civican/legisinfo/44-1/bills/C-13/bill_text.md

     services that are provided to employees, including services that are provided to them as individuals and services that are centrally provided by the institution to support them in the performance of their duties, and

-    regularly and widely used **documentation or other** work instruments produced by or on behalf of that or any other federal institution;
+    regularly and widely used documentation or other work instruments produced by or on behalf of that or any other federal institution;

   **(2)** Paragraph 36(1)(b) of the English version of the Act is replaced by the following:

-    ensure that regularly and widely used **computer** systems acquired or produced by the institution on or after January 1, 1991 can be used in either official language; and
+    ensure that regularly and widely used computer systems acquired or produced by the institution on or after January 1, 1991 can be used in either official language; and

-  **(3)** Subparagraph 36(1)(c)(i) of the Act is replaced by the following:
+  **(3)** **Paragraph** 36(1)(c) of the Act is replaced by the following:

-    **if** it is appropriate or necessary in order to create a work environment that is conducive to the effective use of both official languages, **managers and** supervisors are able to communicate in both official languages with employees of the institution in carrying out their **managerial or** supervisory **responsibilities**, and
+    **ensure that**, if it is appropriate in order to create a work environment that is conducive to the effective use of both official languages:

+    managers and supervisors are able to communicate in both official languages with employees of the institution in carrying out their managerial or supervisory responsibilities, and

+    every employee is supervised by their managers and supervisors in the official language of their choice, regardless of the linguistic identification of their position; and

+    ensure that any management group that is responsible for the general direction of the institution as a whole has the capacity to function in both official languages.

   **(4)** Subsection 36(2) of the Act is replaced by the following:

-    **(2)** Every federal institution has the duty to ensure that, within the National Capital Region and in any part or region of Canada, or in any place outside Canada, that is prescribed for the purpose of paragraph 35(1)(a), **the** measures **that** can reasonably be taken are taken in addition to those required under subsection (1) to establish and maintain work environments of the institution that are conducive to the effective use of both official languages and accommodate the use of either official language by its employees.
+    **(2)** Every federal institution has the duty to ensure that, within the National Capital Region and in any part or region of Canada, or in any place outside Canada, that is prescribed for the purpose of paragraph 35(1)(a), the measures that can reasonably be taken are taken in addition to those required under subsection (1) to establish and maintain work environments of the institution that are conducive to the effective use of both official languages and accommodate the use of either official language by its employees.

 ### Section 17